Solo Travel Guide

 • Hostel bonfire nights

-Solo Traveler Tip: Everyone does the same tours here, so you'll naturally meet other travelers.
-The journey from Antigua takes 8-10 hours on rough roads—bring snacks and patience!
-Stay at Utopia Eco Hotel for the best community vibe.
+Solo Traveler Tip: Everyone does the same tours here, making it super easy to meet other solo travelers.
+Stay at Utopia Eco Hotel.

 Solo Travel Guatemala Costs

 One of the best things about solo travel Guatemala is how affordable it is.
-Guatemala is one of the cheapest countries in Central America, making it perfect for budget-conscious solo travelers.
-Here's what to expect:
+Guatemala is one of the cheapest countries in Central America, perfect for budget-conscious solo travelers.

 BUDGET